Purpose

 load data /*+ parallel(20) direct(true, 0) */ remote_oss infile 'oss://xxx/test.*.csv?host=xxx&access_id=xxx&access_key=xxx' replace into table t1 fields terminated by '|';Considerations:

 Directory matching is not supported.
-For example,
+For example, the statement

-load data /*+ parallel(20) direct(true, 0) */ remote_oss infile 'oss://aa*bb/test.*.csv?host=xxx&access_id=xxx&access_key=xxx' replace into table t1 fields terminated by '|';will returnOB_NOT_SUPPORTED.Only
+load data /*+ parallel(20) direct(true, 0) */ remote_oss infile 'oss://aa*bb/test.*.csv?host=xxx&access_id=xxx&access_key=xxx' replace into table t1 fields terminated by '|';will returnOB_NOT_SUPPORTED.File name wildcards only support

 Examples